marcduiker/azure-functions-university/lessons/http-ts.md

 ## 6. More info

-- For more info about the HTTP Trigger have a look at the official [Azure Functions HTTP Trigger](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-http-webhook-trigger?tabs=javascript) documentation.
+For more info about the HTTP Trigger have a look at the official [Azure Functions HTTP Trigger](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-http-webhook-trigger?tabs=javascript) documentation.

-- A brief overview [video](https://youtu.be/Wbw6MS5VoDo) by Gwyneth Pena

 ---
 [◀ Previous lesson](prerequisites-ts.md) | [🔼 Index](_index.md) | [Next lesson ▶](blob-ts.md)